sjd-2020-gy/sjd-5003-1-gy/index.md

 python modelmain.py

-with any or all of the following optional arguments
+with any or all of the following optional arguments:

 | --- | --- |
 | --agents | Number of Agents (numeric) |